 The campus are restricted to students, faculty, staff, guests, and invitees of the TCATA, except when part or all of the campus, buildings, or facilities, are open to the general public for an approved and designated time and purpose.
+All students, faculty, and staff must wear their name tags at all times when in the building.
 All persons on the campus, including faculty, staff, guests, and invitees, shall be subject to all rules and regulations of TCATA and the Tennessee Board of Regents which are applicable to the conduct of students on campus, and to all applicable federal and state laws and regulations.
 For security reasons, not all TCATA buildings are open to the public.
 The campus and facilities of TCATA are governed by the Tennessee Board of Regents (Policy No. 3:02:02:00).
 Furthermore, most buildings open to the public are closed and locked after regular business hours which are Monday-Friday from 7:30 am - 4:30 pm.